re

 : Acts as an OR operator.()

-: Groups patterns together.
+: Groups patterns together.a.b

-, but not"ab"
+, but not "ab"

 .^abc